 However, they felt that, for the discretionary component of the research, they would like to see more “pie-in-the-sky” ideas.
 These could include flexible electronics that Prof. Shahrjerdi presented, sub-THz electronics.

-Also, there is a lot of interest in understanding use cases such as 5G, operating room work, 5G in video, operating room work, assisted driving, and augmented entertainment (just for the record, nobody actually said "virtual sex":).
+Also, there is a lot of interest in understanding use cases such as 5G, operating room work, 5G in video, assisted driving, and augmented entertainment.

-In particular, there was a lot of interest in understanding wireless technology in the hospital.
+In particular, there was great interest in understanding wireless technology in the hospital.
 At the previous board meeting, it was felt that the wireless health projects, while interesting, were difficult to connect to projects at the affiliate companies.
-However, now there would be a lot of interest in understanding operating rooms and hospitals in general as a use case for wireless.
+However, now there would beinterest in understanding operating rooms and hospitals in general as a use case for wireless.
 There was some discussion on bandwidth / latency requirements, and whether IoT is a technology that applies in a hospital setting.
 Prof. Marc Bloom would follow up on this with the affiliates.

-As another general feedback, the board felt that since the projects were of a lot of interest, they would prefer to have more communication and opportunities to be engaged.
-It was re-iterated to follow up on the action items described earlier on project web pages and meetings.
+As another general feedback, the board felt that since the projects were of great interest, they would prefer to have more communication and opportunities to be engaged.
+We will arrange live/recorded quarterly presentations by webcast of the projects.

-It was agreed that the new format with increased time for posters was preferred.
+It was agreed that starting next year, a new format with increased time for posters was preferred.

 Student Poster Session and Feedback